yongdd/deep-langevin-fts/README.md

   `python train.py`
   `python find_best_epoch.py`

 For each epoch, the weight of model will be stored in `saved_model_weights` folder.
 The training result is not always the same.
-If you are not satified with the result, try the training once again.
+If you are not satified with the result, run `train.py` once again.

 #### 4. Run Simulation
 Edit `run_simulation.py` to use the best epoch, and run simulation.